arnicas/NLP-in-Python/Intro NLP Links.md

   * http://textblob.readthedocs.org/en/dev/
   * Looks like it overlaps with NLTK and pattern a bit; handles the model part of document collections

-### Advanced Python Toolkits (machine learning etc):
+### Advanced Python Toolkits (for machine learning, etc):
 * Sklearn (scikit-learn)
  * Standard in use for classification, but can be hard to examine features/etc.
 Good for volume/speed.
   * http://scikit-learn.org/stable/ (excellent docs and tutorials/examples)
 * Gensim - 'topic modeling for humans'
- * Some cutting edge stuff in here like word2vec.
+ * Some cutting edge stuff in here like word2vec (you can see a toy vis of mine using it [here](http://www.ghostweather.com/files/word2vecpride/)).
 Good examples on dealing with large offline text, and some mechanisms for exchanging data with sklearn.
   * https://radimrehurek.com/gensim/
   * Radim's blog has a bunch of tutorial/examples: http://radimrehurek.com/blog/

-#Javascript Options
+# Javascript Options

 * Node package "natural" (beware some weird stuff - see my demo in utils): https://github.com/NaturalNode/natural